siyiwei/siyiwei.github.io/_pages/about.md

 -->

 # 🔥 News
-//*2023.06.05* &nbsp;🎉🎉 Congratulations aaon the acceptance of the paper in Computer Methods and Procedures in Biomedicine!
+{%*2023.06.05* &nbsp;🎉🎉 Congratulations aaon the acceptance of the paper in Computer Methods and Procedures in Biomedicine!%}

 *2021.07.12* &nbsp;🎉🎉 Received an offer of admission (academic doctorate student) from the School of Automation, Beijing Institute of Technology!